Dynamic Electromagnetic Navigation: Modeling

 \subsection{Analytical Model}

 Linearizing the nonlinear dynamics of a 3D inverted pendulum around its upright equilibrium yields two decoupled 2D linear models.
-This decoupling suggests that the full 3D behavior can be effectively understood by examining these individual 2D systems separately.
+This decoupling suggests that the full 3D behavior can be effectively understood by examining these individual 2D systems separately, given that the angles are sufficiently small.
 Consequently, for clarity and brevity, we focus our attention on deriving the dynamics for one of these 2D planes, specifically the $(\alpha, \varphi)$-plane, using Lagrangian mechanics with $(\alpha, \varphi)$ as generalized coordinates.
-It should be emphasized that the methods presented here can be analogously applied to the dynamics in the $(\beta, \theta)$-plane.
 We account for the system's interaction with the external magnetic field by incorporating its potential energy in the Lagrangian.
-The potential energy of a magnetic dipole in an external (2D) field is given by
+The potential energy of a magnetic dipole in an external (2D) field is given by $U_{\mathrm{m}}= - |\bm{\tilde{m}}||\bm{b}| \cos(u_\alpha - \alpha),$ where $\bm{\tilde{m}}$ (in $\mathrm{Am^2}$) denotes the magnetic dipole moment.

-where $\bm{\tilde{m}}$ (in $\mathrm{Am^2}$) denotes the magnetic dipole moment\footnote{To make the distinction clearer, we use $\tilde{\bm{m}}$ for the magnetic dipole moment, differentiating it from $m$, which represents a mass term in this paper.}.

 The Lagrangian of the system reads as, $\mathscr{L} = T - U$, where $T$ and $U$ are the kinetic and potential energy, respectively:

 where we introduce the abbreviations, $J$ and $\eta$, defined as

 The nonlinear equations of motion can be derived by applying the Lagrange formalism, namely